ControlAltTea/SendingYouLoveWebPrototype/README.md

 ## TODO: /requests
 ### Create "/requests" page
+### Received
+    - If user has received a request, the sender's profile info will appear with an 'Accept' and 'Deny' button displayed
+        - info will include name and pronouns of the sender

+### Sent
-### input field to enter an email
+    - input field to enter an email
         - on Submit, check the if the email given can be found in the loginmodels
             - if not, request a valid email
             - (EXTRA) prompt user to send an email invite to the requested partner's email
                 - Confirm email has been sent
                 - Email can only be sent once as to avoid users spamming each other
         - Accepted
             - Accepted partners are stored in a Partners model (an array), and depending on the state of the slide, each partner's information will populate the partner's info section